View our posts

 Art & Design

 At Harris Academy Chafford Hundred we aim to provide a rich, broad and stimulating curriculum, that encourages creativity and imagination.
-We believe the creative process is a balance of thinking and acting creatively, which involves taking risks in order to progress and produce original ideas and outcomes.
-Our Art and Design department encourages and celebrates the individuality of each student, which provides a learning environment that’s ensures high achievement, high attainment and that also enables all students to succeed.
-We believe our creative and rich curriculum can help raise attainment by boosting our student’s confidence and self-esteem, whilst also catering for all abilities to ensure growth and progress is made.
-A range of techniques, processes and methods using traditional media and digital languages will prepare our students to demonstrate creativity and confidently develop skill sets to create a body of work drawn from their experiences and surroundings.
-Our aim is for pupils to progress and when doing so they should be able to think more critically and develop a more rigorous understanding of Art and Design.
+We believe the creative process is a balance of thinking and acting creatively, which involves taking risks to progress and produce original ideas and outcomes, whilst providing a learning environment that’s ensures high achievement, high attainment A range of techniques, processes and methods using traditional media and digital languages will teach our students to demonstrate creativity and confidently develop skill sets to create a body of work drawn from their experiences and surroundings.
 We want our students to develop an appreciation for the Art of today by having a broad understanding and experience of Art from the past including the great masterpieces that have shaped and formed civilisations across the globe.

 Aims: